pydaw/hello-ubuntu-core/README.md

 # ubuntu-core-snap-example
-Simplpe hello world python program that is snapped to a ubuntu core 22 for an rasperry pi.
+Simple hello world python program that is snapped to a ubuntu core 22 for an rasperry pi.